xiaowentianphdgogo/xiaowentianphdgogo.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: ""
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Nitish Vikas Deshpande, Senior Undergraduate Student, Electrical Engineering, IIT Kanpur.
+# About Me
+* I'm Nitish Vikas Deshpande, senior undergraduate student in [Electrical Engineering](https://www.iitk.ac.in/ee/) at [Indian Institute of Technology, Kanpur](http://iitk.ac.in/).
-My research interests include analysis and design of wireless communication systems using tools from stochastic geometry and optimization theory.
+* My research interests include analysis and design of wireless communication systems using tools from stochastic geometry and optimization theory.